In my previous post (Autopilot FAQs), I tried to clarify the general misconceptions and give a clear overview of Windows Autopilot.

 But, Windows Autopilot is an exception where the Azure AD device object is pre-created.

-It is because of this Azure AD device object; that the Device becomes a member of the dynamic device group for Autopilot devices you create in Azure with the query (Device.devicePhysicalIDs -any _ -contains “[ZTDId]”).
+This Azure AD device object makes the Device a member of the dynamic device group for Autopilot devices you create in Azure with the query (Device.devicePhysicalIDs—any _—contains “[ZTDId]”).

 Move Autopilot Device Registered to One Tenant to Another Tenant?

-You would need to delete the device entry from Autopilot devices of that first tenant which will trigger a deregistration call from Intune clearing the ZTDID from DDS.
+You would need to delete the device entry from the first tenant’s Autopilot devices, triggering a deregistration call from Intune and clearing the ZTDID from DDS.

-This will help the same device registration with another tenant so that it can be added from another tenant.
-Failing to do so will always result in the below error.
+This will help register the same device with another tenant so that it can be added from another tenant.
+Failing to do so will always result in the error below.

 Autopilot Error Code 808 – ZtdDeviceAssignedToOtherTenant.
 CSV line numbers affected